- Erik Mathes

 One way for sellers to free up time is to focus on customer service by using technology to handle some of the more mundane management tasks, such as repricing and inventory management, so they can put their energy into offering more personalized interactions with customers and creating a superior customer experience.

 With people becoming more accustomed to instant gratification, becoming a Prime-eligible seller is clearly in your best interest.
-According to Business Insider, there are around 54 million Prime members, and that number is growing faster than you can imagine.
+According to Fortune, there are more than 100 million Prime members in the US, and that number is growing every day.

-3. The #1 reason that Amazon customers become Prime members is…wait for it…FREE 2-Day Shipping!
+3. The #1 reason that Amazon customers become Prime members is…wait for it…FREE Same-, One-, and Two-Day Shipping!

-When Amazon Prime members are asked why they choose to pay $99 a year for the service, an overwhelming majority — 78%, to be exact — say that it’s because of the free 2-day shipping.
+When Amazon Prime members are asked why they choose to pay $119 a year or $12.99 a month for the service, an overwhelming majority — 78%, to be exact — say that it’s because of the free shipping.

 So, if you’re an Amazon seller looking to boost sales, it’s vital that you focus on increasing how fast you can deliver your products in order to become Prime eligible.
 Once you reach this elite seller status, your sales are bound to boost.